joist-framework/joist/packages/di/README.md

 });
 ```

-### Service level providers
+### Service Level Providers

 Under the hood, each service decorated with `@injectable()` creates its own injector.
-This means that it is possible to defined providers from that level down.
+This means that it is possible to define providers from that level down.

-The below example will use this particular instance of Logger as wall as any other services injected into this service.
+The example below will use this particular instance of `Logger` as well as any other services injected into this service.

 ```ts
 class Logger {